 Alberta’s Icefields Parkway is one of the most beautiful drives in Canada.
 Starting in Banff National Park and ending in Jasper National Park, the Icefields Parkway is only 293 km (182 miles) and can be done in a day, but it will be the busiest day you’ve ever had.
 If you can, make a base in Jasper or Banff to take your time to explore all of these amazing stops on the Icefields Parkway, do it!

-This road trip is in order of stops from Lake Louise in Banff National Park and working our way North to Jasper National Park.
-I hope this helps you when planning your Icefields Parkway Adventure!
+This Alberta road trip is in order of stops from Lake Louise in Banff National Park and working our way north to Jasper National Park through the Rockies of Alberta.
+I hope this helps you when planning your Icefields Parkway adventure!

 Stops on the Icefields Parkway

 Table of Contents

 - There may be some restrictions as Canada slowly opens up to tourism, so be sure to check to see what is open before starting your road trip from Banff to Jasper.